Healthdirect Free Australian health advice you can count on.

 How is syphilis treated?

-Syphilis is usually treated with an antibiotic medicine called penicillin.
-You can take this as an injection into your muscle.
+Syphilis is usually treated with an antibiotic medicine called penicillin, as an injection.
 If you are allergic to penicillin, there are other treatment options available.

 Your sexual partners will also need to be tested and treated.

-After treatment with penicillin, you may feel like you have the flu for 24 hours.
-If you feel unwell, rest and drink plenty of fluids.
-This will soon go away, without any extra treatment.
+After treatment with penicillin, you may feel like you have the flu.
+If you feel unwell, you should rest and drink plenty of fluids.
+This will soon go away without any extra treatment.

-• avoid sex with any of your sexual partners from the past 12 months until they have been tested and treated — this will help prevent re-infection
+• Avoid sex with any of your sexual partners from the past 12 months until they have been tested and treated as this will help prevent reinfection.

-• get tested for syphilis again 3 months, 6 months and 12 months after you were diagnosed to make sure the infection has gone away
+• Have follow-up blood tests at 3 months, 6 months and 12 months after you were diagnosed to make sure the infection has gone away.

 What if I have syphilis and am pregnant?